Jupiter Symphony Logo

 Thomas Mesa is one of the most charismatic and versatile performers of his generation.
 The Cuban-American is a winner of the 2017 Astral Artists Auditions, the 2016 Sphinx Competition, 2013 Thaviu Competition, and the 2006 Alhambra Orchestra Concerto Competition.
 As a soloist he has performed with such orchestras as the Cleveland Orchestra and Los Angeles Philharmonic at the Hollywood Bowl.
 As a recitalist he has appeared at Mainly Mozart, Bargemusic, the Dame Myra Hess series, and Nantucket Musical Arts Society, among others.
 An enthusiastic interpreter of music for choir and cello, Thomas was a featured instrumentalist with the Crossing Choir’s American premiere of Wolfgang Rihm’s Astralis and its 2017 Grammy-nominated album, Bonhoeffer.
 He has also appeared with them at the Metropolitan Museum, Longwood Gardens, and the Winter Garden (broadcast on WNYC).
 As a chamber musician, he has toured with Itzhak Perlman, both nationally and internationally, and is a member of the St. Petersburg Piano Quartet.
 Thomas plays on a Richard Tobin cello made in 1820. ~ www.thomasmesacello.com Thomas Mesa, cello

-Sara Scanlon, age 22, made her solo debut in 2016, performing the Elgar Cello Concerto with the Charleston Symphony as a Grand Finalist of the National YoungArts Competition.
-She has been featured as a soloist on NPR’s “From the Top” and her many prize winnings include concerto competitions of the Chappaqua Orchestra, Hamden Symphony, and Adelphi Orchestra.
-As a chamber musician she has participated in the Aspen, Kneisel, and Toronto festivals; appeared frequently with the McDuffie Center for Strings faculty and guest artists on the Fabian Concert series; and performed with Lawrence Dutton for the opening night of the Rome Chamber Music Festival in Italy.
+Sara Scanlon, age 23, made her solo debut in 2016, performing the Elgar Cello Concerto with the Charleston Symphony.
+She has been featured as a soloist on NPR’s “From the Top” and her many prize winnings include concerto competitions of the Chappaqua Orchestra, Hamden Symphony, and Greater New Haven Orchestra.
+As a chamber musician she was a featured performer in the Finckel-Wu Han Chamber Music Program at the Aspen Festival, and has participated at the Orford Musique’s Gala du Prix, Toronto Summer Music Festival, Kneisel Hall, Fabian Concert Series, and the 2022 and 2023 Rome Chamber Music Festival.
 She was the principal cellist for “A Night of Georgia Music,” a concert featuring violinist Robert McDuffie and Chuck Leavell (the Rolling Stones keyboardist).
-Sara earned her B.A. on full scholarship at the Robert McDuffie Center for Strings; and is currently pursuing a master’s degree at Juilliard, studying with Richard Aaron and Joel Krosnick. ~ www.sarascanlonmusic.com Sara Scanlon, cello
+Sara also is a member of the Blue Hill Trio, adding her unique musical voice and resonant sound to this dynamic ensemble.
+She earned her B.A. on full scholarship at the Robert McDuffie Center for Strings; and is currently completing a master’s degree at Juilliard, studying with Richard Aaron and Joel Krosnick. ~ www.sarascanlonmusic.com Sara Scanlon, cello

 DOUBLE BASS